nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 Checking if the sample works as expected
 ----------------------------------------

 1. Connect the development kit to the computer using a USB cable.
-Use the DK's programmer USB port, not the nRF USB port located near the SoC.
+Use the DK's programmer USB port (J2).
    The kits are assigned a COM port (Windows) or ttyACM device (Linux), which should be now visible in the Device Manager or /dev directory.
 #.
 Connect to the DK using a terminal emulator (for example, PuTTY or minicom), with the following settings: